noahehall/theBookOfNoah/linux/docker/dockercheatsheet.md

     # exec form, is preferred

     ENTRYPOINT command param1 param2
+    ENTRYPOINT exec top -b
     # shell form
     # The shell form prevents any CMD or run command line arguments from being used, but has the disadvantage that your ENTRYPOINT will be started as a subcommand of /bin/sh -c, which does not pass signals.
 This means that the executable will not be the container’s PID 1 - and will not receive Unix signals - so your executable will not receive a SIGTERM from docker stop <container>.
+    # To ensure that docker stop will signal any long running ENTRYPOINT executable correctly, you need to remember to start it with exec

     ONBUILD do this \
         && and this \